CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/easy-wp-smtp/readme.txt

 * You can use Gmail, Yahoo, Hotmail's SMTP server if you have an account with them.
 * Seamlessly connect your WordPress blog with a mail server to handle all outgoing emails (it's as if the email has been composed inside your mail account).
 * Securely deliver emails to your recipients.
+* Option to enable debug logging to see if the emails are getting sent out successfully or not.
+* Ability to specify a Reply-to email address.

 = Easy WP SMTP Plugin Usage =